Skip to content

 EncodedRegistry

-The encoded approach manually packs all four fields into a single bytes32 using bit shifts.
-Constants like TOKEN_SALE_*_SHIFT define fixed bit ranges, and the TokenSaleEncoding.encode function combines fields via bitwise OR operations.
-This stores exactly one bytes32 per address key.
+The encoded version packs all four fields into one bytes32 by hand.
+TOKEN_SALE_*_SHIFT constants mark off fixed bit ranges, and TokenSaleEncoding.encode combines the fields with bitwise OR.
+The result: exactly one bytes32 per address key.

 Test configuration

-The test contract deploys both StructBasedRegistry and EncodedRegistry with identical test parameters:
+The test contract deploys both StructBasedRegistry and EncodedRegistry with the same parameters:

 VariableValue